 Modeling API Simulations for the Standalone API Simulator is via an intuitive and simple to use YAML DSL (Domain-Specific Language), or by using the online browser-based API Simulation Modeler(beta).

 The applications that use Standalone API Simulator can be written in any programming language.
 They only have to "speak" HTTP.

 Standalone API Simulator excels in simulating APIs that do not exist yet, or APIs your applications depend on and require during development and testing.
-A great Use Case is simulating API dependencies in load testing to help create a controlled, self-sufficient environment for repeatable tests, including during performance tuning of applications.

 The Embedded API Simulator runs in the same JVM as the clients that call over the network the API Simulations it provides.
 The clients control its lifecycle – they start and stop an Embedded API Simulator as needed.
 There can be multiple Embedded API Simulator instances running in the same JVM.

 Modeling API Simulations for Embedded API Simulator is through an intuitive and simple to use Java DSL (Domain-Specific Language).